-Radio Warneford broadcasts radio programmes to patients in several hospitals around South Warwickshire, 24 hours a day, 365 days a year, as an online service available through the free Patient Wifi facility provided by the South Warwickshire NHS Foundation Trust.
+Radio Warneford broadcasts radio programmes to patients in several hospitals around South Warwickshire, 24 hours a day, 365 days a year, as an online service available through the free Patient Wifi facility provided by the South Warwickshire NHS Foundation Trust and via our website.

 We are a registered charity and rely on our team of volunteer members and supporters in the community to raise funds and run the station solely for the benefit of patients.
 We value your support and we take your privacy very seriously.

 We promise to respect any personal data that you are happy to share with us.
 This policy explains how we use any information we collect about you, and how we have put procedures in place to meet our legal obligations and ensure that we protect your privacy.

 We will ensure that the personal information collected by Radio Warneford is used legally and appropriately, and that confidentiality is maintained.

 There are seven key principles which apply when we consider asking for personal data which are:

 - Don’t use personal confidential data unless it is absolutely necessary.

 - Use the minimum necessary personal confidential data.